It’s no secret that high-converting ads have killer copy.

 Before you start searching for freelance writers, there’s something important to know: The most talented novelist or academic writer isn’t the best person for the job.
 The best person for the job is someone with a track record of writing killer ads that convert!

 Copywriters are a specific breed.
-In fact, they’re closed to a Product Manager in the sense that they really know how to understand customer needs.
+In fact, they’re close to a Product Manager in the sense that they really know how to understand customer needs.
 Writing is important, however, understanding their customer’s problems and how your product solves them is arguably more important.

 Define what the success of the project looks like